 Signature quotes: "Oh you GOTTA pick me DAWG!"…"Hey there small fry!"…"Are you for REAL?!"…"Let’s get this party started!"

 Kiesha, simply, is just extremely damn good at hitting.
 She’s got one of the best swings in the game, and she makes substantially hard contact.
-As far as exit velocity goes, my girl Kiesh is always amongst the tops in the league.
+As far as exit velocity goes, Keisha is always amongst the tops in the league.
 She won’t hit a home run every time up – she’s ultimately a line-drive hitter – but she’s got safe, 20-homer pop.

 Kiesha is a lot faster than Conforto and probably a better defender because of it, but the offensive profiles are very similar.
 You can stick both players in the number 3 or 5 spot in the lineup and expect consistent offensive results for years to come.

 Signature quote: "You think I could be on your team?"

 Loosen up your limbs, this is where the reaching begins.